(for K12 and Informal Educator applicants)

 An additional $5,000 is available to augment any of the above programs if the program targets under-represented minorities, women, and persons with disabilities.
 Applications should describe in detail why these funds are necessary to assure the success of the project.

 Eligibility: Participation in this program is open to (i) faculty members at MSGC affiliated institutions and (ii) representatives of nonsectarian educational or community organizations, statewide.
 Applicants currently funded through these programs are welcome to reapply for continuation funding.
 Under-represented minorities, women, and persons with disabilities are strongly encouraged to apply.

 Merit: The merit of applications is judged based on primary and secondary criteria.
-The primary merit criteria for all educational programs are (i) relevance to NASA strategy, (ii) clarity of the proposal, (iii) degree of focus on STEM subjects, (iv) evaluation plan, and (v) the credentials of personnel.
+The primary merit criteria for all educational programs are (i) relevance to NASA strategy, (ii) clarity of the proposal, (iii) degree of focus on STEAM subjects, (iv) evaluation plan, and (v) the credentials of personnel.
 Secondary merit criteria are the quality of the relationship between the budget and the statement of work, involvement with underrepresented populations (specifically women, minorities, and persons with disabilities), and the clarity of the cost-sharing mechanism.
 Additional merit criteria specific to individual programs are:

 - Pre-College Education: Alignment with state and national education standards

 - Public Outreach: Likelihood of stimulating STEAM literacy and interest